This document can be downloaded here:

 BANL commits to the principles and practices of Equity, Diversity, and Inclusion.

-The endorsement of this Charter is an expressed commitment to the transformational change necessary to advance equity, diversity, inclusion, and decolonization by those within the communities we serve.
+This is our expressed commitment to the transformational change necessary to advance equity, diversity, inclusion, and decolonization by those within the communities we serve.
 It is a recognition of the urgent need for our communities to transform experiences and conditions of inequity faced by, but not limited to, women, Indigenous Peoples, members of visible minority/racialized groups, persons with disabilities, members of LGBTQ2SIA+ communities, as well as linguistic, ethnic, and religious minorities.
 The endorsement is also a commitment to enact concrete measures necessary to effect change by identifying and eliminating obstacles, barriers and biases that impede accessible, equitable, diverse, inclusive opportunity in our fields of work and in our artistic endeavours as well as in our organizations and offices where our work is located.

 - We acknowledge that our artistic and business communities take place on diverse Indigenous territories.